MartinEnke/FlowOps-AI/flowops-admin/README.md

-# AI-Assisted Operations Console
+# AI‑Assisted Operations Console (Admin UI)

-The **AI-Assisted Operations Console** is the internal operator interface for the AI-Assisted Operations Platform.
+The **AI‑Assisted Operations Console** is the internal operator interface for the **FlowOps AI Platform**.

-It provides a **human-in-the-loop operations UI** for inspecting handoffs, reviewing AI-generated artifacts, and performing controlled, accountable actions.
+It provides a **human‑in‑the‑loop operations UI** for reviewing escalated cases (“handoffs”), inspecting AI‑generated artifacts, and performing **explicit, accountable operator actions**.

-The console is intentionally designed as a **decision-support system**, not an autonomous agent interface.
+This UI is intentionally designed as a **decision‑support system**, not an autonomous agent interface or chatbot frontend.

 ---

-## Purpose
+## Purpose & Scope

-The admin UI exists to give operators:
+The admin console exists to give operators and supervisors:

 - Full visibility into active and historical handoffs
-- Transparent access to all AI-generated artifacts
+- Transparent access to all AI‑generated artifacts
 - Explicit control over claiming, escalation, and resolution
 - A safe interface to *request* AI assistance without delegating authority

-AI outputs are **assistive and review-only by default**.
+AI outputs are **assistive and review‑only by default**.
+Nothing is applied automatically without a human decision.

+---

+## Core Concepts

+### Handoffs

+A **handoff** represents a customer case that has entered a higher‑risk or escalation path.

+Each handoff includes:

+- Status (`pending`, `claimed`, `resolved`)
+- Priority
+- Escalation reason
+- SLA deadline & breach state
+- Links to tickets, customers, and audit trails

+The UI treats handoffs as **operational units**, not chat threads.

+---

+### AI Artifacts

+The backend may attach **versioned AI artifacts** to a handoff.
+These artifacts are:

+- Generated asynchronously
+- Persisted in the database
+- Read‑only in the UI
+- Fully auditable
+- Never auto‑applied

+Common artifact types include:

+- `handoff_summary.v1`
+  A concise, structured briefing to orient operators quickly.

+- `risk_assessment.v1`
+  A non‑authoritative risk signal highlighting attention flags, SLA pressure, or escalation patterns.

+- `reply_draft.v1`
+  A customer‑facing response suggestion intended for review, editing, or rejection.

+Artifacts are shown **exactly as produced**, with timestamps and raw JSON available for inspection.

 ---